redis/redis-doc/docs/reference/protocol-spec.md

 * Fast to parse.
 * Human readable.

-RESP can serialize different data types like integers, strings, and arrays.
+RESP can serialize different data types including integers, strings, and arrays.
 It also features an error-specific type.
 A client sends a request to the Redis server as an array of strings.
 The array's contents are the command and its arguments that the server should execute.